 We do not distinguish easily between living life as a Christian only in a

 Christian church, but believe that the church should foster fidelity in

 their institutions of work and play.
 Because there are nearly a

 million Episcopalians out there, we have an enormous, if unheralded,

 impact in our communities.
 Our role: stay connected, keep steady, listen.

 St. Barts was a mission in 1915, started as White Plains was beginning to grow as a city.
 We became a parish the following year, soon completing construction of our church in 1928.
 We have sought to serve God through fellowship, a strong music program, pilgrimages, and settling refugees.
-One of our previous rectors, the Rev. J. Norman Hall, served the national church in a variety of capacities, especially by bringing the contemporary 1979 version of the Book of Common Prayer.
+One of our previous rectors, the Rev. J. Norman Hall, served the national church in a variety of capacities, especially by bringing the contemporary 1979 version of the Book of Common Prayer to fruition.

 Our church truly represents Westchester.
 We have young and older families, a few retirees, baby boomers, financiers and lawyers, bus drivers and race car aficionados.
 We are open to anyone who seeks to be transformed by the love of Christ, or is just looking for some new friends or an easy way to get involved in the community.

 the source of power in universe; we love Jesus, who teaches us that we